Updated: Aug 14

 135-29 Roosevelt Ave, Queens, map

-The first to appear on the set, offering the cutest friend-date activity since Toto (RIP), was Par Tea.
+The first to claw game cafe to appear on the set, offering the cutest friend-date activity since Toto (RIP), was Par Tea.
 When you enter Par Tea you enter an eatery inspired by Taiwanese night markets.
 Equipped with snacks, sandwiches, and boba (their chicken sandwich is the unspoken highlight).
 Beyond the eating area you'll find two rows of claw machines with a variety of cute plushies.
 At the back you'll also find some Arcade Hoops adding more of an arcade feel to the place.

 2. Sweet Cats Cafe & Arcade